MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

 ## Relationship Meanings - Defining a Purpose Object on an attribute of an entity type

-We mentioned two concepts above, **[purpose object](#the-purpose-object)** is used to describe what purpose an attribute serves, and an entity-to-entity relationship description is created by defining an **[entity typed attribute](#using-an-entity-as-the-type-of-an-attribute)**.
-The purpose object is also applicable to entity typed attributes, which means that Common Object Model allows ascribing of meanings to relationships.
-At the point where an attribute of one entity is being created, a purpose object can be defined with **a set of applied traits**.
-For example, if you want to  describe forward and reverse meanings between two entities, you can use the standard traits **[means.relationship.verbPhrase](./list-of-traits.md#meansrelationshipverbphrase)** and **[means.relationship.inverseVerbPhrase](./list-of-traits.md#meansrelationshipinverseverbphrase)** This **[entity relationship](./manifest.md#entity-relationships)** can be obtained by calculating and populating the entity graph that in the **[manifest](./manifest.md)** that this entity is owned.
-This set of traits on the Purpose object will be elevated and shown up in the **[relationship list](./manifest.md#entity-relationships)** of the manifest.
+We mentioned two concepts above, **[purpose object](#the-purpose-object)** which describes what purpose an attribute serves, and the entity-to-entity relationship description which is created by defining an **[entity typed attribute](#using-an-entity-as-the-type-of-an-attribute)**.
+The Object Model allows purpose objects to be attached not only to standard type attributes, but also to entity typed attributes.
+This allows data modelers to ascribe meanings to relationships, thereby providing model consumers better understanding of the interactions between linked entities.
+At the point where an attribute is being defined, a purpose can be attached with applied traits information.
+Common Data Model provides two standardized traits for describing forward and reverse meanings of relationships, **[means.relationship.verbPhrase](./list-of-traits.md#meansrelationshipverbphrase)** and **[means.relationship.inverseVerbPhrase](./list-of-traits.md#meansrelationshipinverseverbphrase)**. hese and any other attached traits will get conveyed to the resolved entity attributes, as well as to the manifest's **[relationship list](./manifest.md#entity-relationships)** after performing calculation and population of the relationships entity graph.

 ### Example

-The entity `Sales` initially only has one attribute, the example below shows how to add a relationship between `Product` and `Sales` with relationship meanings by adding an entity typed attribute with two traits `means.relationship.verbPhras` and `means.relationship.inverseVerbPhrase`, as well as how these traits are elevated from the attribute to the relationship as relationship meanings in the manifest.
+In the example below, the `Sales` entity initially includes just one attribute representing a sale amount.
+We then add a relationship between `Product` and `Sales` with associated meaning information by adding an entity typed attribute with two traits `means.relationship.verbPhrase` and `means.relationship.inverseVerbPhrase`.
+Finally, we observe how the meanings traits get elevated from entity typed attribute into the relationship section of the manifest.

 The entities `Product` and `Sales` are defined as follows: